toniahurst/FinTech_Module_4_Challenge/README.md

 ![alt text](https://github.com/toniahurst/FinTech_Module_4_Challenge/blob/main/images/Fig_1.png)

-The daily returns for all four funds and the S&P 500.
+In Fig. 2, the daily returns for all four funds and the S&P 500.
 At this level, it is difficult to get any real sense of individual performance.

 ![alt text](https://github.com/toniahurst/FinTech_Module_4_Challenge/blob/main/images/Fig_2.png)

-Plotting the four funds and the S&P 500 based on cumulative returns, we get a clearer picture of the funds and the index.
+In Fig. 3, plotting the four funds and the S&P 500 based on cumulative returns, we get a clearer picture of the funds and the index.

 ![alt text](https://github.com/toniahurst/FinTech_Module_4_Challenge/blob/main/images/Fig_3.png)

-In this box graph, we get a sense of the range of the daily returns.
+In Fig. 4, In this box graph, we get a sense of the range of the daily returns.
 Here, the S&P 500 dominates the graph.

 ![alt text](https://github.com/toniahurst/FinTech_Module_4_Challenge/blob/main/images/Fig_4.png)

-Narrowing the field, this box graph shows the four dunds compared to each other.
+In Fig. 5, narrowing the field, this box graph shows the four dunds compared to each other.

 ![alt text](https://github.com/toniahurst/FinTech_Module_4_Challenge/blob/main/images/Fig_5.png)

-A 21 Day rolling window of the four funds and the S&P 500.
+In Fig. 6, the 21 Day rolling window of the four funds and the S&P 500.

 ![alt text](https://github.com/toniahurst/FinTech_Module_4_Challenge/blob/main/images/Fig_6.png)

-A 21 Day rolling window of the four funds.
+In Fig. 7, the 21 Day rolling window of the four funds.

 ![alt text](https://github.com/toniahurst/FinTech_Module_4_Challenge/blob/main/images/Fig_7.png)

-The chart shows the Sharpe Ratios for the four funds and the S&P 500.
+In Fig. 8, this chart shows the Sharpe Ratios for the four funds and the S&P 500.

 ![alt text](https://github.com/toniahurst/FinTech_Module_4_Challenge/blob/main/images/Fig_8.png)

-Here, Berkshire Hathaway and Tiger Global Management are compared.
+In Fig. 39, here, Berkshire Hathaway and Tiger Global Management are compared.
 Tiger Global Management is clearly less volatile than Berkshire Hathaway as measured by their betas.

 ![alt text](https://github.com/toniahurst/FinTech_Module_4_Challenge/blob/main/images/Fig_9.png)